Second judge rules against USPS, says election mail must be prioritized - KESQ

 The USPS has claimed that those delays have improved, but it has still not returned to its pre-July levels.

-Ali Najmi, another attorney for the plaintiffs, told CNN they would be speaking with the defense attorneys later today to start talking about settling the case.
+Ali Najmi, another attorney for the plaintiffs, told CNN they would be speaking with USPS attorneys later today to start talking about settling the case.

 Comments

-Note: This story has been updated with additional comment from attorney Remy Green.